-Laurel Technical Institute strives to meet the needs of all our students and solve any concerns that are brought to our attention.
-Concerns regarding a particular class or instructor should first be discussed privately with that instructor or with the student's advisor.
-If a satisfactory solution has not been reached, then the student should discuss the situation with the Department Director.
-If further action is required, the student should speak with Amy Braymer, Vice President of Education or Dr. Douglas S. Decker, Executive Vice President of Operations.
+Laurel strives to meet the needs of all our students and solve any concerns that are brought to our attention.
+Concerns regarding a particular class or instructor should first be discussed privately with that instructor.
+If a satisfactory solution has not been reached, then the student should discuss the situation with the Department Director or Director of Education.
+If further action is required, the student should speak with their Campus President or Campus Director.